DorriG/EEG/README.md

-# EEG
+# 🧠EEG
-Sharing something about EEG study，such as datasets, preprocessing, papers, method and everything
+Sharing something about EEG study，such as datasets, preprocessing, papers, method and everything I know

+# 🎯Datasets

+# 📑Papers